Killian-Aidalinfo/doc-ansible-lite/docs/Quick Start.md

 - branch: The branch to monitor (e.g., main).

 - path: The local directory where the repository will be cloned.

+- auth: Whether to use authentication (true or false).

 ### Editing repos.yaml